 Premises liability is an area of the law that holds a property owner responsible for any injuries sustained by other people on their property.
 Most often, premises liability cases involve “slip & falls” or “trip & falls.”

 It can be difficult to prove negligence in a premises liability suit.
 The test is whether the property is reasonably safe for its intended use.
-To hold the property owner responsible for personal injuries sustained in a “slip & fall,” the injured party must prove the existence of a dangerous condition; and that the owner knew or should have known of its existence; and that the dangerous condition had existed for such a period of time that the owner should have discovered it in time to remedy it.
+To hold the property owner responsible for personal injuries sustained in a “slip & fall,” which range from broken bones to the immediate and long-term ramifications of a traumatic brain injury (TBI) or spinal cord injury (SCI), the injured party must prove the existence of a dangerous condition; that the owner knew or should have known of its existence; and that the dangerous condition had existed for such a period of time that the owner should have discovered it in time to remedy it.

-If by no fault of your own you were seriously injured on someone else’s property, you need the experienced premises liability attorney at Trantolo & Trantolo help you navigate this complicated area of the law.
-Contact a Connecticut unsafe premises lawyer today.
+If by no fault of your own you were seriously injured on someone else’s property, you need the experienced premises liability attorneys at Trantolo & Trantolo to help you navigate this complicated area of the law.
+Contact a Connecticut premises liability lawyer today.